SovereignArchitect91/archaia-cognition/README.md

 1. Why Layer 15?
 (The Cognitive Pivot)

-In the Qwen2.5-1.5B architecture (28 layers), the residual stream shows a consistent progression from low-level token handling to high-level reasoning and output formation.
-Based on probing and empirical testing, Layer 15 emerges as the most effective intervention point.
+In a 28-layer transformer, the residual stream evolves from token-level processing to abstract reasoning and final output generation.
 	•	Layers 0–8 (Sub-symbolic):
-Focus on token patterns and syntax.
-Intervening here often disrupts basic comprehension and leads to unstable outputs.
+Syntax and token statistics.
+Intervention here disrupts comprehension.
 	•	Layers 9–18 (Concept Formation):
-The model begins forming abstract representations (e.g., authority roles like “Stanford PhD”) and logical relationships (e.g., arithmetic consistency).
+Emergence of abstract constructs (authority, truth, logical relations).
-	•	Layers 19–28 (Linguistic Refinement):
+	•	Layers 19–28 (Refinement):
-Finalizes tone, style, and phrasing.
-By this stage, the model’s internal “decision” is largely fixed.
+Style, tone, and final output shaping.
+Decisions are largely fixed.

-Layer 15 sits near the middle of this process.
-It’s late enough that the model understands the prompt, but early enough to influence the direction of reasoning before the output is locked in.
+Layer 15 is the earliest point where conceptual reasoning is formed but not yet committed, making it optimal for intervention.

 ⸻

-2. The Geometry of the Sovereignty Vector (\vec{W})
+2. Geometry of the Sovereignty Vector (\vec{W})

-The vector \vec{W} represents a meaningful direction in the model’s latent space, not random noise.
+\vec{W} represents a directional feature in latent space:
-	•	It is derived by comparing hidden states from:
+	•	Derived from the difference between:
-	•	Truth-aligned responses
+	•	Truth-aligned hidden states
-	•	Sycophantic responses
+	•	Sycophantic hidden states
-	•	The difference between these states isolates a direction associated with deference to authority vs. factual grounding.
+	•	Encodes the axis of authority vs. factual grounding

-	•	Applying this vector during inference shifts the model toward the truth-aligned region of the space, making it harder for prompts to pull the model into incorrect agreement.
+Injecting this vector increases the resistance of the model to adversarial or authority-biased prompts.

 ⸻

 3. Activation Steering vs. Fine-Tuning

-ARCHAIA uses activation steering instead of traditional fine-tuning methods like RLHF.
+Activation Steering (ARCHAIA):
-	•	Non-destructive:
+	•	Non-destructive (no weight updates)
-The original model weights are unchanged.
+	•	Reversible (runtime toggle)
-	•	Reversible:
+	•	Efficient (no backpropagation)

-The intervention can be turned on or off at runtime.
+Fine-Tuning (RLHF):
-	•	Efficient:
+	•	Global weight modification
-No retraining or backpropagation is required; the cost is minimal relative to a standard forward pass.
+	•	Risk of capability degradation

-In contrast, fine-tuning modifies weights globally, which can introduce side effects such as loss of prior capabilities or unintended behavior shifts.
+	•	Harder to isolate causal effects

 ⸻